inngest/inngest/docs/SDK_SPEC.md

 ### 5.3.2.
 Sleep

 A Sleep Step informs the Inngest Server that the Run wishes to be called again after the given amount of time, specified either as an ISO 8601 date as specified [RFC 3339](https://datatracker.ietf.org/doc/html/rfc3339), or a “time string.”
-The latter “time string” is a sequence of a decimal numbers, each with an optional fraction and unit suffix, such as `"300ms"`, or `"2h45m"`.
+The latter “time string” is a sequence of decimal numbers, each with an optional fraction and unit suffix, such as `"300ms"`, or `"2h45m"`.
 Valid time units are `"ns"`, `"us"` (or `"µs"`), `"ms"`, `"s"`, `"m"`, `"h"`, `"d"`, and `"w"`.

 When reporting the Step, the SDK MUST use the following schema: